 As is the case with smoke detectors, you want your CO detectors to wake you during the night if something goes wrong.
 This means that the most important place is near your bedrooms.

-We recommend that you have a carbon monoxide detector within 15 feet of each bedroom door, 10 feet is even better if you can afford more detectors.
+I recommend that you have a carbon monoxide detector within 15 feet of each bedroom door, 10 feet is even better if you can afford more detectors.
 If two bedroom doors are 30 feet apart or less, then place one in the middle.
 If however they are more than 30 feet apart you will need more than one detector.

 Homes with attached Garages